glouppe/info8010-deep-learning/lecture6.md

 .center.width-80[![](figures/lec6/overfeat-predictions.png)]

-The regression head then predicts the location of the object with respect to each window.
+The regression head predicts the location of the object for each location and scale.

 .footnote[Credits: Sermanet et al, 2013.]